carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 A `process` is the way Nextflow execute commands you would run on the command line or custom scripts.

 Processes can be thought of as a particular task/steps in a workflow, e.g. an alignment step in RNA-Seq analysis.
 Processes  are independent of each other (don't require another processes to execute) and can not communicate/write to each other .
-It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output which are Channels
+It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output channels.

 The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
 The process body must contain a string  which represents the command or, more generally, a script that is executed by it.